udohsolomon/minimal-mistakes/_posts/2017-09-12-Anomaly-detection.md

     p = multivariate_normal(mean=mu, cov=sigma)
     return p.pdf(dataset)
 ```
+## Implementing the anomaly detection algorithm using the Gaussian model
 Next is for us to define a function $$\epsilon$$ that will help us get the optimal value for the threshold which will be use to separate the normal and the anomalous datapoints.
 We are going to make use of the cross validation dataset to learn the optimal values of $$\epsilon$$.
 To achieve this, we are going to try different values in a range of learned probabilities.
-We will the calculate the f1-score for the predicted anomalies based on the ground truth available data.
+We will then calculate the f1-score for the predicted anomalies based on the ground truth available data.
-The f1-score with the highest value of $$\epsilon$$ will be our threshold.
+The $$\epsilon$$ with the highest value of f1-score will be our threshold.
 This means that the probability that lie below the selected threshold will be considered anomalous.

 ```python
 def select_threshold(probs, test_data):